-One of your favorite South African artist currently?
+One of your favourite South African artist currently?

 I love Omagugu’s work.
-I am inspired by the amount of honesty involved in her singing but also her uniqueness is something our country needs.
+I am inspired by the amount of honesty involved in her singing but also her uniqueness is something the country needs.

-Your current view on our local jazz scene, would you say is it recieving much light it deserves?
+Your current view on our local jazz scene, would you say is it getting the light it deserves?